ihateblueb/aster-kt/README.md

 ## Building

 To build Aster, you'll need at least Java 21.
-For development, the JetBrains Runtime is recommended.
-You'll also need Node.js (LTS version recommended) and pnpm (`npm i -g pnpm`).
+You'll also need Node.js (Latest LTS version recommended) and pnpm ( `npm i -g pnpm`).

 Run the build script `./gradlew build`, and then grab the JAR from `target/aster-*-all.jar`.